dmulholl/int/readme.md

     oct: 100
     bin: 01000000

 You can specify the base of the input using a single letter prefix.
-(Defaults to [d]ecimal if omitted.) `int` also accepts multiple arguments:
+(Defaults to decimal if omitted.) `int` also accepts multiple arguments:

     $ int b1001 o777 d256 x1EA